united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 - a computer monitor connected with the edge device
 - a keyboard connected with the edge device

+As shown, the Factorycube is an optional device that combines all the required hardware in a rugged industrial gateway for industrial use.

 [^flash-usb]: See also out guide: [How to flash an operating system on a USB-stick](/docs/tutorials/general/flashing-operating-system-on-usb)
 [^SSH-client]: See also out guide: [How to connect via SSH](/docs/tutorials/general/connect-with-ssh)
 [^network-setup]: See also out guide: [How to setup a development network](/docs/tutorials/general/networking)